lambdaclass/lambdaworks_stark_platinum/README.md

 # Starknet Stack Prover Lambdaworks

 This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.

-We're a few weeks away to have it ready.
+Please check issues under security label, and wait for them to be resolved if they are relevant your project.

 We expect to have something working in a good state by mid August 2023.

 ## Main building blocks